u-root/cpu/README.md

 We can use the path /bin/bash, because /bin/bash on the remote points to `pwd`/bin/bash on the local machine.

+We can use the same trick to cpu to Linux from OSX, but instead of having an Arm tree under `pwd` we'll need a Linux binary tree to pick binaries from.

 ## cpu will be familiar to ssh users